kelo-robotics/kelo_tulip/README.md

 # KELO Tulip

 This package contains the *KELO Tulip* software.
-This software takes a velocity vector for the overall platform and converts it to commands for the individual KELO wheels of the platform.
+This software takes a velocity vector for the overall platform and converts it to commands for the individual KELO Drives of the platform.

+## KELO Drives and how to build a platform
+The [KELO Drives](https://www.kelo-robotics.com/technologies/#kelo-drives) is the patent pending novel drive concept for mobile robots developed by KELO robotics.
+These wheels can be attached to any rigid platform in order to transform it into a mobile robot.
+It can even be used to [robotize a container](https://www.kelo-robotics.com/customized-designs/#robotized-material-container).
+A few screws are enough.

+After mechanically connecting the KELO Drives to your platform, you only need to connect them to power via an XT-60 power connector and to your computer via an EtherCAT cable.
+For multiple wheels, you should either use a Beckhoff Ethernet Switch or one of the KELO power distribution boards.
+After the wheels are powered and connected to your computer via EtherCAT, the software in this repository will help you make your robot move.

+You can move your mobile platform via a joypad for test purposes or use any software that publishes ROS `geometry_msgs/Twist` messages to the `cmd_vel` topic.
+See the Interface section below.
+The software can also be used without ROS.
+Please contact the developers for that.

 ## Permissions